Why Your Athletes' Nutrition Sucks!

-Actor/screenwriter Kevin Smith got kicked off a plane this week for being too fat.
+Actor/screenwriter Kevin Smith got kicked off a plane for being too fat.
 Logic says he should have said to himself:

 'Man, I'm too fat to fly on a plane.
 Maybe I should eat a salad and go for a walk every once in a while so I don't get kicked off any more planes because I'm too fat to sit in a seat."

 Instead he goes on a rampage against the airline, trying to blame them for his addiction to processed meats!
 Brother, take responsibility for your choices!
 You *chose* to get fat.
 Nobody snuck up on you while you were sleeping and injected cheeseburgers into your veins.

 So it had me thinking about my athletes.
 I know I ate like crap when I was in high school.
 And I still got a Division I scholarship.
 So just because your athletes appear to be 'in shape' doesn't mean they're fueling their bodies with quality nutrients.